illusion0001/illusion0001.github.io/_patches/GhostOfTsushima-Orbis.md

 CPU + GPU limited in normal gameplay, meaning you won't go above 32~fps without looking at the sky.

-Note from tester with PS4 Pro: `When looking at the sea, it's fluid 60, I can feel that.
-In the forest, it's juddery, so I'm guessing it's 40-50ish.`

 In file `eboot.bin`

 <details>